Portugal Cultural Golden Visa: A Complete Guide for 2026

 Frequently Asked Questions

 The Portugal Cultural Production Golden Visa is an investment-based residency program for non-EU citizens that supports cultural activities through a donation or investment of at least €250,000.
-This route, which does not involve real estate, offers a path to Portuguese residency, visa-free travel within the Schengen Area, and potential permanent residency or citizenship after five years with a minimum of seven days’ stay per year.
+This route, which does not involve real estate, offers a path to Portuguese residency, visa-free travel within the Schengen Area, and potential permanent residency after five years with a minimum of seven days' stay per year.

 To be eligible for the Portugal Cultural Golden Visa, you must be a non-EU/EFTA citizen with a clean criminal record.
 You will need to make a qualifying investment in Portuguese art, national heritage, or cultural production.